Firefighters Tackle Blaze In South London - UrduPoint

 Firefighters Tackle Blaze In South London

-Two people were treated Monday for smoke inhalation after a blaze at industrial units in south London that sent thick smoke billowing across the British capital and disrupted transport
+Six people were treated by medics Monday and one hospitalised after a blaze at industrial units in south London sent thick smoke billowing across the British capital and disrupted transport

-London, (APP - UrduPoint / Pakistan Point News - 28th Jun, 2021 ) :Two people were treated Monday for smoke inhalation after a blaze at industrial units in south London that sent thick smoke billowing across the British capital and disrupted transport.
+London, (APP - UrduPoint / Pakistan Point News - 28th Jun, 2021 ) :Six people were treated by medics Monday and one hospitalised after a blaze at industrial units in south London sent thick smoke billowing across the British capital and disrupted transport.

 At its height, some 100 firefighters were sent to tackle the fire in three commercial units under railway arches at Elephant and Castle, near the River Thames.